Info Center title text

 The Kids 5K is a race that begins at 9am.

-They are two separate races with two different courses.
+They are two separate races.

 If your child is already registered for the Kids 5k, you must register in the Kids 5K.
 If you are registered in the Adult 5K and want your child to run with you, register them in the Adult 5K.